FranklinClintonDev/gta-v-source-code-guide/PC.md

 5. Click **Apply**, then **OK**.
 6. Try using the tool again.

-Disbale the feature on all DLL from the X drive (Recommended):
+Disbale the feature on all files from the X drive (Recommended):

 1. Open PowerShell as Administrator and run :
 ```